01 of 05

 How much to thin the paint also varies greatly with different paints.
 The consistency you want will also vary with the job you're doing.
 Thinning anywhere from 10 to 90% may be necessary.

 If you are applying a base coat to an entire model, then you want the paint to be thin enough to flow easily but still thick enough to cover the model in one or two coats.
-If you are applying an overcoat to fade the paint of a finished model, or apply other weathering effects then a thinner mix will allow you to build up the effect gradually without completely obscuring the details underneath.Continue to 4 of 5 below.
+If you are applying an overcoat to fade the paint of a finished model, or trying other weathering effects, then a thinner mix will allow you to build up the effect gradually without completely obscuring the details underneath.Continue to 4 of 5 below.

 04 of 05